 Why Hickory Day School?

-Hickory Day School is one of fifteen schools in North Carolina (and the only school in Hickory) that is authorized to offer the International Baccalaureate Organization Primary Years Programme (PYP) to students in grades transitional kindergarten through five.
+Hickory Day School is one of fifteen schools in North Carolina (and the only school in Hickory) that is authorized to offer the International Baccalaureate Organization Primary Years Programme (PYP) to students in grades kindergarten through five.
 We continue to incorporate the values of the IBO philosophy into our curriculum for students in our middle school (grades 6 through 8).
 Hickory Day School is proud to offer these distinguished educational programs in an independent, non-profit, non-sectarian educational environment.
 Through an integrated curriculum, we place emphasis for all ages not only on the traditional core subjects but also on the arts, wellness, and foreign language.